kyxap1/starred/README.md

 - [s3env](https://github.com/cameronmaske/s3env) - Manipulate a simple key/value JSON object file in an S3 bucket
 - [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML) - PlantUML sprites, macros, and other includes for AWS components.
 - [common-workflow-language](https://github.com/common-workflow-language/common-workflow-language) - Repository for the CWL standards.
 Use https://www.biostars.org/t/cwl/ for support 😊
 - [streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
+Also, we are hiring!!!!!!!!
 - [pandas](https://github.com/pandas-dev/pandas) - Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more
 - [ianitor](https://github.com/ClearcodeHQ/ianitor) - Doorkeeper for consul discovered services
 - [sillyfacter](https://github.com/hihellobolke/sillyfacter) - A silly python facter with JSON output, has process, open files, connection information too.
 They say Facts do not change, but hey Silly Facts can ;-)